 Visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
 You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts & produce.

 In Midleton Town you will visit Jameson Distillery Midleton.
+You will experience a fully guided Jameson Experience Tour.
 Here you wil find the world's largest pot still, with a capacity of over 30,000 gallons.

 Finally, we return to Limerick City, where you will once again overnight in the Clayton Hotel Limerick.